broskos/registry-image-tags/README.md

-Here is a README.md file tailored for your tool.
-It includes the preparation steps using the opm CLI and instructions for running your parser.py script.
 OLM Catalog Bundle Parser
 A lightweight Python utility designed to parse OPM (Operator Package Manager) rendered catalogs.
 This tool identifies all entries with the olm.bundle schema and extracts their associated sha256 image digests.
 Prerequisites